 - Secondary 20 gallon water tank to help showers feel more like home

-- Two cooking burners, ideally electric to complicate the system
+- Two cooking burners, ideally electric to not complicate the system

 - Measure twice, cut once.
 My dad taught me that one.